how-do-you/crate-template/README.md

 initial workflow has been run, it just has to be public for the template creation process to be able to fetch the repo description.

-**IMPORTANT:** Since there's no easy and secure way of passing an API token to the workflow at the creation stage that gives access to writing to the `.github/workflows` directory, the templates will simply create the directory `github.workflows` (removing the `.`) instead.
-So one of the first steps you'll want to do after creating the project is to change the name of `github` to `.github`.
-A planned feature is to check for a `WORKFLOW_TOKEN` secret in the organization that the repo is being created it, and if detected the `.github` directory is created directly instead, but that will only work for organizations.
+**IMPORTANT:** If your repository is created inside an organization, you can set an organization secret called `WORKFLOW_TOKEN` with the contents of a PAT (personal access token) that has the `workflows` scope.
+That way the template will automatically create the `.github` folder with a base set of workflows to perform common tasks.
+Personal accounts and organizations without a `WORKFLOW_TOKEN` secret will have the `.github` directory renamed to `github` ( the `.` removed) so that all you have to do to get the base set of workflows running is check out the repository and rename the folder.

 ### none